oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.3.2 Use of CVSS v3.0

-For each item in the list of scores which contains the `cvss_v3` object it must be tested that CVSS v3.0 is not used.
+For each item in the list of scores which contains the `cvss_v3` object it MUST be tested that CVSS v3.0 is not used.

 The relevant paths for this test are: